 She works on qualitative research, deliberative engagement and dialogue projects and evaluations of public and stakeholder engagement.
 Her fundamental commitment is to processes are fair, balanced, inclusive and transparent - as well as interesting and challenging for all those involved.

-Helen is a senior project manager at Dialogue by Design, joining the team in 2012.
-Previously Helen had worked with DbyD as an associate for a number of years.
-Helen brings to the team her particular strengths in; establishing and developing good communications with stakeholders; rigorous financial and project management discipline; production of high quality analysis and reports; and providing facilitation support during engagement processes.
+Helen is Deputy Chief Executive at Dialogue by Design.
+Before joining the team in 2012, Helen worked with DbyD as an associate for a number of years.
+Helen brings to the team her particular strengths in establishing and developing good communications with clients and stakeholders; rigorous financial and project management discipline; production of high quality analysis and reports; and providing facilitation support during engagement processes.

-Having studied sciences at A-level and gained a degree in Ecology, Helen has specialised in stakeholder engagement on environmental issues after coming to the field over twelve years ago through her work at The Environment Council.
+Having studied sciences at A-level and gained a degree in Ecology, Helen has specialised in engagement processes after coming to the field over fourteen years ago through her work at The Environment Council.

 Helen holds a BSc in Ecology from Durham University.

 Mark joined Dialogue by Design in November 2007.
-His role sees him work on the analysis and reporting of responses to consultations.
+His specialism is the analysis and reporting of consultation processes.
 Alongside this, Mark supports the team with a wide range of activities such as organising workshops, website development and the processing of consultation responses and event registrations.